BrilliantGrant/Github-Search/README.md

 This ia a website where users may enter a GitHub username into a form, submit it, and see names and descriptions of that person's public repositories.
 A person can also look for repositories.

 ## Installation Requirements
+ * Install Angular CLI that will helps to create and develop our Angular apps.(npm install -g @angular/cli)
+ * Install angular-cli-ghpages that helps to deploy your application.
+ * Install Typescript(npm install -g typescript )
+ * Install Node  allows to run Javascript code on the terminal.
+ * Atleast have a computer or a laptop
+ * Have an internet connection